From Heegaard diagrams to surgery: The algorithm

 \begin{lem} Let $(\Gamma,\alpha,\alpha')$ be a Heegard diagram of genus $g$ for $S^3$, and $l$ be an arbitrarily oriented simple closed curve in $\Gamma$.
 The self-linking number of $l$ is equal to

 \end{lem}

 \begin{proof} Note that the self-linking of $l$ is equal to the linking number of $l$ and its parallel, codirected copy in $\Gamma$.
-Let us assume that our planar Heegaard diagram looks like as in the picture below (which is possible according to Remark~\ref{s3 diagram} with a help of isotopy).
+Let us assume that our planar Heegaard diagram looks like one in Figure~\ref{fig:standardS3} (which is possible according to Remark~\ref{s3 diagram} with a help of an isotopy).
 We can also assume that $l$ meets $\alpha$ and $\alpha'$-curves transversely.